 - What happens when I stop using an assumed name for my Texas business?

 After you filed a certificate registering an assumed name (whether at the Secretary of State's office, or at the county clerk's office) and you decide that you no longer are going to conduct business under that assumed name, the next step is filing what's called a statement of abandonment.
 The Secretary of State uses Form 504 as their statement of abandonment, but this form cannot be used at the county clerk level.

 If you need more information about Texas business names, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.